SargeyWargey/Homoothya/Story/Drafts/Chapter_13.md

 "Then who will get the high pods?"

+"Maybe my cousin Wassaja can do it," I said.
+"His arms are already longer than mine."

 "Someone smaller."
 Her mouth curved.
-"The world keeps turning, child.
+"The sky keeps turning, child.
 That's how we know we're alive."

 My mother held out the waterskin and I drank.
 The water tasted like the clay pot it had come from, cool despite the heat.
 She took it back and drank herself, then poured a little over her hands and wiped her face.